marcorampazzo/marcorampazzo.github.io/README.md

 ### About me

 I am a postdoc in mathematics at the University of Bologna since February 2021.
 Before, I was a PhD student at the University of Stavanger.
 Here is [my CV](https://marcorampazzo.github.io/CV_Apr_2024.pdf).
+In March 2025 I will move to the University of Antwerp.

 [Send me an email](mailto:marco.rampazzo3@unibo.it)

 ### Research

 I am an algebraic geometer, mostly interested in derived categories and homogeneous varieties.
-In particular, I am working on derived categories of Fano and Calabi-Yau varieties, exceptional collections of rational homogeneous varieties, non-abelian gauged linear sigma models and matrix factorization categories.
+In particular, I am working on derived categories of Fano and Calabi-Yau varieties, exceptional collections of rational homogeneous varieties, non-abelian gauged linear sigma models and variations of GIT.
 My papers can be found [here](https://marcorampazzo.github.io/papers).

 ### Teaching